sneakaway-studio/tally-extension/README.md

 ![Tally](https://tallygame.net/assets/img/tally-153w.png "Hi!
 I'm Tally.")

-Tally is a browser extension that uses AI to transform the data advertisers collect into a multiplayer game.
+Tally is a browser extension that transforms the data advertisers collect into a multiplayer game.
 Learn more at [tallygame.net](https://tallygame.net).